dimitriscruz/academic-kickstart/content/home/about.md

 # Biography

 I am a Research Staff Member in the Storage Systems Research group at IBM Research in Almaden.
 Prior to that I worked on resource management and scheduling at VMware.
 In 2014, I completed my Ph.D. focusing on flash storage and predictable performance.
 I was a member of the Systems Research Lab at the Department of Computer Science, University of California, Santa Cruz.

-My research is focused on providing quality-of-service (QoS) for storage systems.
-Recently, I've been working on improving the performance consistency of flash storage.
-Prior to that, I worked on real-time scheduling for CPU multi-processors.
-Besides systems, I have an interest and experience in machine learning theory and  its applications on the web.
 Prior to my Ph.D. studies, in 2008, I received a Master in Mathematics (M.Math) from the University of St. Andrews in Scotland.

+My current research is around data storage and management with an emphasis on cloud-native environments.